zema17/zema17/README.md

 🌱My real name is Pham Vinh Phu.
 My birthday is 01/01/2002, but the day I was born is 26/12/2001.
 I come from Chau Thanh town, Dong Thap district, Vietnam and have been living in HCMC since 10/2020.

-🤔I love playing sport such as badminton, soccer and billiard.
+🏸I love playing sport such as badminton, soccer and billiard.

+🎧Music is a part of my life.
+I usually sing my favourite songs🎤

+📒I learn about the field of telecommunication and Electronic in HCMUS (2020-2024).
+My major subject is Embedded System or IoT.